Share On

 Bladder Sludge And Stones

-Bladder sludge (or Hypercalciuria) happens when there is a build up of excess calcium in a rabbit’s bladder.
+Bladder sludge (or Hypercalciuria) happens when there is a build-up of excess calcium in a rabbit’s bladder.
 Little calcium crystals remain in the bladder and combine to make a sort of paste-like sludge.
 These crystals can consolidate to form stones throughout the urinary tract.
-Rabbits often eat a diet high in calcium without issue, but if you suspect a resident has bladder sludge, it’s important to contact your veterinarian an discuss diagnosis and treatment plans.
+Rabbits often eat a diet high in calcium without issue, but if you suspect a resident has bladder sludge, it’s important to contact your veterinarian and discuss diagnosis and treatment plans.
 Making sure all residents have plenty of fresh drinking water available at all times, that they only eat a small portion of pellets, and that they get plenty of exercise, are all great ways to help protect rabbits who may be prone to this health issue.
-There are other muscular and neurological diseases that may prevent a resident from fully evacuating their bladder, which cause bladder sludge.
+There are other muscular and neurological diseases that may prevent a resident from fully evacuating their bladder, which causes bladder sludge.
 While some residents may be asymptomatic, there are signs that can indicate an issue, such as urine scald, frequent urination, urinating outside of a litter box or in unusual places, cloudy urine, a hunched posture, and poor appetite.
 If you see any of these symptoms, contact your veterinarian immediately.
-Back To Top

 Conjunctivitis

 Conjunctivitis presents as an irritated or inflamed part of the eye, the conjunctiva (the white part of the eye).
 Poor, unsanitary living conditions can cause this as can Chlamydia, and Staphylococcus and Pseudomonas bacteria.
 However, in rabbits, it is commonly caused by Pasteurella multocida and Streptococcus sp.
 Contact your veterinarian to determine the cause and proper treatment plan for the affected resident.
-Back To Top

 Coprophagy